 |Date of Judgment:||19 August 2020|

-In this case, the UK Supreme Court (“UKSC”) tackled the issue of whether the restraint of trade doctrine applied to a restrictive covenant in a lease granted by the respondent’s predecessor in title to the appellant.
-In a unanimous decision, the UKSC overruled the so-called “pre-existing freedom” test laid down by the majority of the House of Lords (Lord Reid, Lord Morris of Borth-Y-Gest, Lord Hodson and Lord Pearce), in favour of the so-called “trading society” test proposed by Lord Wilberforce, in Esso Petroleum Co Ltd v Harper’s Garage (Stourport) Ltd AC 269.
+In a unanimous decision, the UK Supreme Court (“UKSC“) overruled the so-called “pre-existing freedom” test laid down by the majority of the House of Lords (Lord Reid, Lord Morris of Borth-Y-Gest, Lord Hodson and Lord Pearce), in favour of the so-called “trading society” test proposed by Lord Wilberforce, in Esso Petroleum Co Ltd v Harper’s Garage (Stourport) Ltd AC 269.

 The salient facts were summarised by Lord Wilson JSC (delivering the leading judgment – regrettably “likely to be his last substantive contribution to the jurisprudence of this court” (per Lord Carnwath JSC at §58)) in his Lordship’s characteristically elegant and pithy style (at §2):